holmesmr/binaryninja-api/README.md

 ## Branches

-Please note that the [dev](/Vector35/binaryninja-api/tree/dev/) branch tracks changes on the `dev` build of binary ninja and is generally the place where all pull requests should be submitted to.
+Please note that the [dev](/Vector35/binaryninja-api/tree/dev/) branch tracks changes on the `dev` build of Binary Ninja and is generally the place where all pull requests should be submitted to.
 However, the [master](/Vector35/binaryninja-api/tree/master/) branch tracks the `stable` build of Binary Ninja which is the default version run after installation.
-Online [documentation](https://api.binary.ninja/) tracks the stable branch.
+There is online documentation for both the [stable branch](https://api.binary.ninja/) and [dev branch](https://dev-api.binary.ninja).

 ## Contributing